 A: If you recently moved to Nebraska and you are now a Nebraska resident and you have not yet received the Covid-19 vaccine, you should use the portal to register.

 Who Should Register?

-Q: If I had COVID-19 already, do I still need to take the vaccine?
+Q: I had COVID-19.
+Do I need the vaccine?